-Interventional cardiology deals specifically with catheter based treatment of structural heart diseases.
-A cardiovascular catheter is a medical device, a thin tube that can be inserted into the body to treat conditions or perform surgical procedures.
-At King’s Cardiology Department, we offer a number of minimally invasive interventional cardiology techniques.
+Invasive cardiology deals specifically with minimally invasive and usually catheter-based management of cardiac disorders.
+A catheter is a medical device, a thin tube that can be inserted into the body to treat conditions or perform surgical procedures.
+At King’s Cardiology Department, we offer following interventional procedures:

 CORONARY ANGIOGRAPHY – We perform painless coronary angiography from the wrist or leg.
 The procedure is usually day-case and patient is able to mobilise few hours after the procedure.
 The purpose of the test is to investigate important narrowings in any of the three coronary arteries and to devise a plan for further management.

 CORONARY ANGIOPLASTY/STENT– Its usually a follow-on procedure after coronary angiography if we find significant narrowing in coronary blood vessel.
 A coronary intervention (coronary angioplasty) is a procedure to open narrowed heart arteries.
 It involves placement of a stent (small metal tube) into a blocked passageway to keep it open.